Skip to content

 4. The player is then asked if they want to play again.
 If they enter ‘n’, the game ends; otherwise, it continues.

-The program’s output makes it easy for the player to follow along and decide whether to play again.
+The game includes simple text-based prompts, with the following features: Instructions for the player, a display of the result after each round, the program’s output makes it easy for the player to follow along and decide whether to play again.

 Rock Paper Scissors Game C++ 2025 Source Code: